plai-group/admin-info/Onboarding.md

     * Grad students automatically get access, staff need to submit a form to accounts@cs.ubc.ca
     * Email account ending in @cs.ubc.ca where you can send and receive email
     * ssh access to departmental computers through remote.cs.ubc.ca
-    * Departmental website with procedures
+    * Departmental website with procedures: my.cs.ubc.ca
-    * Membership in fwood group on departmental computers, which you can verify by running the groups command
+    * Membership in fwood partition on departmental computers, which you can verify by running the group's command (request access through help@cs.ubc.ca if you are not on the partition with plai-manager@cs.ubc.ca in cc)
     * Ability to connect to the departmental VPN
     * Your personal devices connected to ubcsecure and eduroam wifi networks
     * Ability to print to the departmental printers